mahurtado/StorageCustomMetadataFirestore/README.md

 ## Usage

-For testing, just uploada filess to the configured bucket, include new metadata, modify, etc.
+For testing, just upload files to the configured bucket, add new metadata values, modify metadata, delete files,  etc.
 Then check Firestore console and see the changes.
 Example for uploading a local file with custom metadata:

 ```bash